HdAlish97/Projects/Web Development Project.md

 API Selection:

 Choose two APIs with substantial datasets, ensuring relevance to the project's scope.
-Ensure verification of the dataset's accuracy and appropriateness by September 18, 2023.
+Ensure verification of the dataset's accuracy and appropriateness.

 Flask Implementation:

 Utilize Flask to facilitate data extraction from the selected APIs.